Dynoom felt no qualms about his dismal advice to the Noad.

 "Do?" smiled Barlayn.
 "Tell the Weigher to undo the Revolution, to re-institute the work-trance, to restore our economy, to resume light and heat at their former capacity..." - and with a touch on the arm took his leave of Nuth Geven and proceeded to the next encounter...

 ...Dynoom meanwhile reflecting upon the Noad's sardonic response, considered: Even if we subtract the irony, and suppose we'd gain a hearing, why should we try to explain all this foundational stuff to Dempelath?
 I say let the day come, when the city splits beneath us like neglected paving is broken by an upward-forcing tree.
-Chaos is a leveller of odds, and although I would suffer damage I might ride it out.
-I meanwhile direct my thoughts elsewhere.
+Chaos is a leveller of odds.
+I would suffer damage, true; nevertheless I might ride it out.
+In the meantime, I direct my thoughts elsewhere.

 The general chatter was lively, much of it political, and Dynoom's early impression was that the guests, snugly relaxed in the sociable warmth of a zoalsh, appeared unafraid to say what they thought about the Revolution, so long as the line was never crossed between mere grumbling and exhortation to resistance.